redhat-capgemini-exchange/devsecops-config/README.md

 * `build-pipeline`, defined in `pipelines/build`
 * `rollout-pipeline`, defined in `pipelines/rollout`

-The pipelines use custom `ClusterTasks` and a custom container image.
+The pipelines use custom `ClusterTasks` and a custom `container image`.

-To deploy the pipelines and all other resoureces:
+Create the namespace first:

 ```shell
 make namespace
 ```

-followed by:
+To deploy the pipelines and all resoureces:

 ```shell
 make install
 ```

-Validat that everything is deployed correctly by checking the `sync` status of all resources in the ArgoCD web UI.
+**Note:** you can verify that everything is deployed correctly by checking the `sync` status of all resources in the ArgoCD web UI.

 ### Configuration and secrets